Damiant94/TodoList/README.md

 ## Technologies
 Project will be created with:
-* HTML / CSS / JavaScript / React
+* HTML / Sass / JavaScript / React
 * Python / Django
 * SQLite